dst-ws22/website/docs/project-description.md

 (draft-analysis)=
 ## Draft analysis

-The purpose of the draft analysis is to give you an opportunity to get early feedback on your analysis.
+The purpose of the draft analysis is to give you an opportunity to get early feedback on your project.
 Each team should push their final version of the draft analysis to their GitHub repo by the due date.

 The structure of the draft analysis is as follows: